areggalstyan/reforging/README.md

 ##### fireRange: double

-Specifies the maximum distance from a particle which will set the entity on fire.
+Specifies the maximum distance from a particle which will set an entity on fire.

 ##### circleCount: integer